-JC heard the thwack, thwack, thwack and had to come back and see how it was working.
+JC hears the thwack, thwack, thwack and came back and see how it was working.
 He was impressed, but I was having too much fun and wouldn’t let him take it away from me, like he did in my last post.
 Good mama. hee hee hee.

 Our next step was to move our current compost pile into the bins.
-Three of my six kids were with me most of the time as the others had work to do.
+Three of my six kids are with me most of the time as the others have work to do.
 Or my toddler just wanted to swing (as every toddler should, right?)
 They wouldn’t let me do any of the shoveling at first, but I just waited and then knew it would come.
-They got tired and I finished it off.
+They are tired and I finish it off.
 Too funny.